 By Avi Landau

-Tsukuba`s Sengen (千現) District is not only a conveniently located upscale residential neighborhood (within easy reach of both the TX rail and JR Highway Bus Stations), but it is also home to an internationally renowned research institute (NIMS) and a major facility for Japan`s Space Agency, JAXSA ( I should also mention the presence of the tastefully appointed flower shop- Blomster Anna ).
+Tsukuba`s Sengen (千現) District is not only a conveniently located upscale residential neighborhood (within easy reach of both the TX rail and JR Highway Bus Stations), but it is also home to an internationally renowned research institute (NIMS) and a major facility for Japan`s Space Agency, JAXSA ( I should also mention the presence of the tastefully appointed flower shop, Blomster Anna ).
 Thus, I guess it could be said that this makes SENGEN one of the more prestigious and sought after addresses in Tsukuba City.
-The other day, while walking through that part of town, I made a fascinating discovery which revealed how EVEN IN PAST AGES , when the area that is now called SENGEN was still mostly MARSHLAND, it had been a coveted piece of real estate which was vied for, and fought over by local residents, who at that time (The Edo Period 1600-1868) happened to belong to different clans .
-I got to know this , and plenty of other fascinating things as well, by stumbling upon a wooded mound, which I learned had been dubbed – Tsukuba`s Mt.
+The other day, while walking through that part of town, I made a fascinating discovery which revealed how even in ages past , when the area that is now called SENGEN was still mostly marshland, it had been a coveted piece of real estate which was vied for, and fought over by local residents, who at that time (The Edo Period 1600-1868) happened to belong to different clans .
+I got to know this , and plenty of other fascinating things as well, by stumbling upon a wooded hill (nothing more than a mound really), which I learned had been dubbed – Tsukuba`s Mt.
 Fuji- atop of which stands a large slab upon which its tale has been inscribed.

 Before telling you the details of the history I found etched into the stone, let me first explain how I stumbled upon it, because some of the scenery I found along the route which brought me there bears great significance ( I realized later) to the tale which I will tell.

-The pond at Doho Park , still thick with reeds and other marsh vegetation on its eastern edge, is a remnant of an extensive system of marshes and woods which once existed in the area upon which The Tsukuba Science City was eventually built.
-These marshlands ran pretty much on a North-South axis, with the Oto-Numa Marsh (which still exists) demarcating its southern limit, and the grounds of what is now KEK (The High Energy Physics Laboratory), which had once been a big marsh, near the systems northern edge.
-We can still find reed filled ponds within the precincts of The Space Center, Sanso-Ken ( NIAS), The Meteorological Research Institiute, Matsumi Park, Tsukuba University, etc., and these are all aligned along the same axis (now sandwiched between Nishi-Odori and Higashi-Odori, major boulevards which run paralel to each other), and they are a testament to what Central Tsukuba was like in past ages.
+The pond at Doho Park , still thick with reeds and other marsh vegetation on its eastern edge, is a remnant of an extensive system of marshes and woods which once existed in the area upon which the Tsukuba Science City was eventually built.
+These marshlands ran pretty much on a North-South axis, with the Oto-Numa Marsh (which still exists) demarcating its southern limit, and the grounds of what is now KEK (The High Energy Physics Laboratory), which had once been a large marsh, near the swamplands northern edge.
+We can still find reed filled ponds within the precincts of the Space Center, Sanso-Ken ( NIAS), The Meteorological Research Institute, Matsumi Park, Tsukuba University, etc., and these are all aligned along the same axis (now sandwiched between Nishi-Odori and Higashi-Odori, major boulevards which run paralel to each other), and they are a testament to what Central Tsukuba was like in past ages.

 I walked around the Doho Park pond and then headed off towards Takezono.
 I passed through the Sengen neighborhood, dropped in at the flower shop, and then crossed Higashi-Odori (at the interesection near the Chin-Rai Ramen Shop) and entered into the Kurakake section of Tsukuba City, which has until now been relatively free of modern development.
-After 50 meters or so down the road, just passed a graveyard, there was a little hill, crowned by a big, old cherry tree.
-If I had been in a car or on bicycle, I probably would have just kept going (as I had, many time before on this road) and not found anything.
+After 50 meters or so down the road, just passed a graveyard, there was a little hill, crowned by a big, old cherry (sakura) tree.
+If I had been in a car or on bicycle, I probably would have just kept going (as I had done so many times before on this road) and not found anything.
 But as I was on foot, I noticed a staircase, just barely visible from the road, which led up the hill.
-I then proceeded to skamper up the 23 steps to the top.
+I then proceeded to scamper up the 23 steps to the top.

 There, the land had been flattened out creating a tiny hilltop plateau.
-Directly in front of me, in the shadow of the big cherry tree, stood two low, squat, stone monuments, one of quite recent make, and the other, so old that it had been severely mis-shapen after years (centuries?) of exposure to the elements.
+Directly in front of me, in the shadow of the big cherry tree, stood two low, squat, stone monuments, one of quite recent make, and the other, so old that it had been severely eroded after years (centuries?) of exposure to the elements.
 On the newer stone, inscribed with perfect clarity, were the characters reading: FUJISAN (MT.
 Fuji).
-A careful examination of the older stone, also revealed, (after finding the angle at which the light hit the stones surface in just the right way), the same characters.
+A careful examination of the older stone revealed (after finding the angle at which the light hit the stones surface in just the right way), the same characters.